Top 10 US Sustainable CitiesUpdated April 2018. Originally developed by John Addison.

 These are also smart cities, connecting public departments with private partners.
 These are connected cities, efficiently turning on lights only when needed, collecting useful data, and making the data open to citizens and partners.
 Here are the US cities, which ranked highest in people, profit, and planet, our take on their sustainability success, their challenges, and links to articles about these cities.

 New York is a global leader in banking and finance, dazzling in the performing arts, and a city of opportunity for all.
-In fact, these themes are interwoven in the musical Hamilton.
 Over 8 million live in the city’s five boroughs.
-Density creates a tapestry of 6,000 high-rise buildings woven together with integrated mobility that includes subways, buses, ridesharing, ferries, and bike lanes.
-New York has the highest walkscore of all major US cities.
-New Yorkers are resilient.
-For example, after superstorm Sandy caused some homes to lose power for months, New York State is Reforming the Energy Vision (REV), reducing carbon emissions, encouraging energy-efficient buildings and microgrids that self-power an emergency.
-With subways below sea level, and much of the city near sea level, climate change is a major challenge for New York.
+New York has the lowest car ownership per capita in the US, with only 45 percent of households having a car.
+Density creates a tapestry of 6,000 high rise buildings woven together with integrated mobility that includes subways, buses, ridesharing, ferries, and bike lanes.
+New York has the highest walkscore of all major US cities and walkers are never more than 10 minutes from a subway station.
+New York has a long history of defending its neighborhoods and keeping them walkable, as is highlighted in Jane Jacob’s classic The Death and Life of Great American Cities.

 Boston is a great center of education and research.
 The first public school in the nation was established there almost 400 years ago.
 Now great universities such as MIT and Harvard grace the Charles River, attracting thousands of research organizations and tech innovators.
-Mobility is a challenge; however, Boston has one of the highest walk scores, benefiting from its compact 48 square miles.
+Boston has one of the highest walk scores, benefiting from its compact 48 square miles, and enjoys bus, subway, light rail and ferry transit.
+Boston is a great center of education and research.
 Boston uses little renewable energy and faces the added challenge of sea rise.
-Boston 2050.

 #3.
 San Francisco